BenK93/ChatApp-client/README.md

 ## How To Use
 Clone the repository, `npm install` all dependencies and then `npm start` to open the Chat app on your browser.

-### MUST: Clone the server side repository in order that the app will work.
+### MUST: Clone the server side repository so the app will work and will communicate with server.

 It runs locally on `localhost:3000` and fetching from server on `localhost:5000`.